Frequently Asked Questions

 What groups are involved with managing RM3P development?

 RM3P program managers deliver the program within scope, schedule, and budget.
 Ensure that the program proceeds within the specified schedule and under established budget and resources while achieving its goals and objectives.
 They manage stakeholder relationships and are responsible for effective communications with all program participants.
 The Program Manager is Amy McElwain and Deputy Program Manager is Candice Gibson.
-They are supported by appointed staff from VDOT, DRPT, NVTA, GWRC, and consultants.
+They are supported by appointed staff from VDOT, DRPT, NVTA, GWRC/FAMPO, and the consultants.

 What is the origin of RM3P?